 Create a digital copy by scanning or taking a photo of your original permit and email it as an attachment to firstname.lastname@example.org from your myBCIT email account.
 The digital copy must clearly show the entire document and must not be altered in any way.

-You may be exempt from BCIT’s study permit requirements if any of the following scenarios apply to you.
-Please review carefully as there may be alternative requirements that you need to meet instead.
+You may be able to satisfy BCIT’s study permit requirements without actually having a study permit if any of the following scenarios apply to you.
+Please review carefully as there are likely alternative requirements that you need to meet instead.

 How to apply for a study permit from outside of Canada